-- Torchiere style halogen lamps, candles, or space heaters (major fire hazards!)
+- Halogen lamps, candles, or space heaters (major fire hazards!)

-- Your dog, cat, gerbil, lizard, farm animal, python, or hamster– with the exception of fish, pets are not permitted in College residence halls
+- Your dog, cat, gerbil, lizard, etc.– with the exception of fish in a 10 gallon tank or less, pets are not permitted in College residence halls

 - Power tools of ANY kind (we have an AMAZING machine shop that has every tool you’ll ever need and many that you’ve never heard of)

 - Refrigerators, microwave, hot plates, or coffee makers (the college provides you with a microfridge and there is a well stocked student kitchen with all of these things an much, much more where you’ll be living)

 - Big screws, drywall anchors, or anything else that might damage the walls in your room